 He turned startled gray eyes to me so fast that I noticed a minute discomfort on his face, but it quickly passed as he answered "Thought Pepper or Tasha would have told you, we got Tony out of there first.
 I was climbing out of some stupid tree, dragging Stark along, and heading for the safe house when SHIELD, caught up with us.
 They got Tony to medical and Natasha and I started to try and figure out where you could have been taken.
 It was only when we looked at a map did I notice something odd about the safe house I was leading us towards, it was a fake.
 The map that I had seen and the one Natasha had didn't have the safe house in the same location, so that's when I knew that the same guys who blew up our truck probably somehow got that faulty info into our system as well.
 Pretty sure someone's already dead for it, though thankfully it's not us."

 I nodded my consent, okay that made some sort of sense, but "Why me?
 Why were they so after me?"
-After all, they'd had the chance to grab Hawkeye, the worlds best marksman, or Tony Stark, the genius mechanic.
-What did I have that they wanted so bad?
+After all, they'd had the chance to grab Hawkeye, the world's best marksman, or Tony Stark, the genius mechanic.
+What did I have that they wanted so badly?
 Or worse, what did they take from me?

 Clint's face clouded over with such a dark look, that I felt a shiver go up my own spine.
 His eyes flickered to Tony's almost missing appendage, then to the scar's that probably still littered my face, and finally flickered down to his own side.
 "That, my good Captain, is a mission for another time, when our team is whole again."